-When determining how much to tip movers, remember that the main difference between a local and long-distance move is that local moves require only one crew and the driver will spend substantially less time on the road.
+As mentioned at the above infographic, tipping local movers would go from 10% to 20% of the total moving costs.
+When determining how much to tip movers, remember that the main difference between a local and long-distance move is that local moving require only one crew and the driver will spend substantially less time on the road.
 The standard of care in every type of move is the same and should be rewarded as such.

-Although there is no general rule for tipping movers, the average amount recommend is between $50 and $100 per crew member a day for a standard move, and more if it is a more difficult move.
+Although there are general percentage rules for tipping movers, some might feel that a %20 %15 or even %10 is too much. the average amount recommend in these cases is between $50 and $100 per crew member a day for a standard move, and more if it is a more difficult move.

 Situations where your tip amount can be higher include: